 Take the Train from Bangkok to Udon Thani

-There are two overnight trains with Thai Railways, departing at 18:50 and 20:05, both with several different ticket options.
-The cheapest are standard second-class seats which do include air conditioning, food service and toilets.
-If you want to take advantage of traveling overnight and get some sleep, opt for a sleeper cabin – this could be a second-class sleeper, or a Ladies Only sleeper, or for the most money, enjoy the comfort of a first-class sleeper.
+There are three daily trains, two overnight and one morning with Thai Railways, departing at 8:45, 20:25, and 21:25, with several different ticket options.
+The cheapest are standard third-class seats without air conditioning, but they have food service and toilets.
+If you want to take advantage of traveling overnight and get some sleep, opt for a sleeper cabin on the Special Express Train #25 at 20:25 – this could be a second-class sleeper, a Ladies Only sleeper, or for the most money, enjoy the comfort of a first-class sleeper.

 The Bus from Bangkok to Udon Thani